philipandresen/VETRO-code-examples/README.md

 within are nuanced and debatable, they represent one example of the code I output on a daily basis, and that most clearly conveys its purpose to the members of my current team.

+My personal philosophy is that code should be self-documenting.
+Comments are appropriate to highlight gotcha's and explain complex pieces of logic but otherwise well written code should be easy to read and understand.

 ## Node.JS
 Coming soon!